 Kimberly’s litigation practice includes defending employers in discrimination, harassment, retaliation, and wrongful termination cases.
 Kimberly also represents employers in wage and hour and PAGA litigation, including defense of both individual and class action claims.
 In addition to her litigation practice, Kimberly provides direction and guidance to businesses seeking to comply with California’s complicated system of employment laws and regulations.
 This includes advice and counsel on wage and hour compliance, performance management and terminations, leaves of absence, and personnel policies.

-Prior to joining Rutan, Kimberly worked as a business litigation associate in Sacramento, CA, where she handled complex commercial and business disputes, including contentious multi-party partnership, contract, and real estate litigation.
+Prior to joining Rutan & Tucker, Kimberly worked as a business litigation associate in Sacramento, CA, where she handled complex commercial and business disputes, including contentious multi-party partnership, contract, and real estate litigation.
 Kimberly’s business acumen is an invaluable advantage to the clients she serves.

 Kimberly has successfully taken and defended numerous depositions (including plaintiff depositions) and is regularly called upon to handle complex legal arguments.
 Kimberly’s representative successes include: